SirPepe/html-import/readme.md

   unintended effects.
 * Nest imports to your heart's content (as long as there's no circular imports)
 * Optionally filter imported elements by selector with an additional attribute:
-  `<html-import src="a.html" selector=".foo"></html-import>`
+  `<html-import src="a.html" selector=".foo"></html-import>`.
+Fragments also:
+  work for this: `<html-import src="a.html#foo"></html-import>`.
 * Reactive imports - updating the `src` or `selector` attributes replaces already imported content with new content as specified by the attributes
 * Does not require on any frameworks, libraries or build tools!
-You can use the ESM version of this component if you use a module bundler any npm/yarn or just drop the minified version right into your web project.
+You can use the ESM version of this component with your favorite module bundler or just drop the minified version right into your web project.
-* Easy to customize through monkey patching and/or events
+* Easy to customize through monkey patching and events handlers.

 ## Why?